Sandpaper is the traditional tool to give wooden or metal surfaces a smooth finish.

-Open coated has grains that cover roughly 70% of the surface area.
+Open coated sandpaper has grains that cover roughly 70% of the surface area.

 Closed coated means that it is completely covered in grains or abrasive material.

-For hand sanding, this is the most common type.
-It is often used on metal or hardwood surfaces.
+For hand sanding surfaces – this is the most common type, and it is often used on metal or hardwood surfaces.

 Different Types of Sandpaper Materials